 Sharpe Fellows receive assistance securing and preparing for a summer internship through training and by leveraging an exclusive network of connections and partnerships with alumni, industry leaders, and Alumni Affairs staff.
 Currently, the Fellowship provides support for students pursuing summer internships in investment banking, finance, management consulting, and technology.

-Through the Career Development Foundations portion of the orientation, Sharpe Fellows receive training on how to successfully secure an internship and how to secure the full-time offer.
+Through the Career Development Foundations portion of the orientation, Sharpe Fellows receive training on how to successfully secure an internship and how to effectively network.

 Each Sharpe Fellow has access to receive the following: